Phantasm (franchise): Development

-Universal Studios, who took an interest in the film because they wanted a horror series, allocated three million dollars; this was the lowest budget of any of their films in the 1980s, but it was the highest budget of any Phantasm film.
-Greg Nicotero and Robert Kurtzman, later of K.N.B.
-EFX, were recruited for special effects.
+Universal Studios, who took an interest in the series because they wanted a horror series, allocated three million dollars for Phantasm II's budget; this was the lowest budget of any of their films in the 1980s, but it was the highest budget of any Phantasm film.
+Greg Nicotero and Robert Kurtzman, later of KNB EFX, were recruited for special effects.
 The studio exerted much control over the film, and they did not allow Coscarelli to include any dream sequences or ambiguity.
 The executives also wanted to recast both A. Michael Baldwin and Reggie Bannister because they were unknown and had been out of the movie business since the release of the first movie.
 Don Coscarelli resisted their efforts and was forced to audition A. Michael Baldwin and Reggie Bannister for the opportunity to reprise their roles.
 In the end, his efforts won him a concession: he was allowed to keep one of the two, but had to replace the other; Coscarelli chose to keep Bannister and cast James Le Gros in Baldwin's place.
 After the mild box-office results of Phantasm II (1988), Universal Studios chose not to personally pursue a sequel but did offer to distribute it should Don Coscarelli and associates make it themselves.

-With no casting restrictions this time, Coscarelli offered the role of Mike to his original performer, A. Michael Baldwin, who returned to the role after almost 16 years in Phantasm III: Lord of the Dead.

-Roger Avary, a self-confessed hardcore fan of the Phantasm series, wrote an epic screenplay originally called "Phantasm 1999 A.D." as a follow-up to Phantasm III: Lord of the Dead (1994).
+With no casting restrictions this time, Coscarelli offered the role of Mike to his original performer, A. Michael Baldwin, who returned to the role after almost 16 years in Phantasm III: Lord of the Dead (1994).
+Roger Avary, a self-confessed hardcore fan of the Phantasm series, wrote an epic screenplay originally called Phantasm 1999 A.D. as a follow-up to Phantasm III: Lord of the Dead.
 It was set in a post-apocalyptic near future, featuring Bruce Campbell as a co-star.
-As the time passed and they couldn't get the budget needed (around $10 million) Don Coscarelli wrote and directed a fourth installment titled Phantasm IV: Oblivion as a precursor to the project, that was conveniently re-titled "Phantasm 2012 A.D." before renaming the planned film as “Phantasm's End.”
+As the time passed and they couldn't get the budget needed (around $10 million) Don Coscarelli wrote and directed a fourth installment titled Phantasm IV: Oblivion as a precursor to the project, that was conveniently re-titled Phantasm 2012 A.D. before renaming the planned film as Phantasm's End.
 Ultimately, when the financing for such an ambitious sequel couldn't be secured, the idea was scrapped altogether.